Solid State Theory

 Learning outcomes - skills

-K2 - The graduate is able to find relevant information in specialist literature and is able to reconstruct the reasoning taking into account the assumptions and approximations made (Physics K_U04).
+U2 - The student is able to find relevant information in specialist literature and reconstruct the reasoning taking into account the assumptions and approximations made.
+(Physics: K_U04; Technical Physics: K_U03)

 Learning outcomes - social competencies

-K1 - The graduate knows the level of his or her knowledge, skills and limitations; is able to formulate questions adequately.
-The graduate understands the need for further education (Physics K_K01).
+K1 - The student knows the level of his or her knowledge, skills and limitations; is able to formulate questions adequately and understands the need for further education.
+(Physics: K_K01; Technical Physics: K_K01)

-K3 - The graduate understands the need to spread and promote the knowledge of physics, including the latest scientific and technological developments (Physics K_K04).
+K3 - The student understands the need to spread and promote knowledge in physics and its applications, including recent scientific and technological developments.
+(Physics: K_K03; Technical Physics: K_K03)

 Teaching methods